-2.1.1 Adding a User
+1.2.40.
+Adding a User

-One the first things you implement when creating a community is the possibility to register a membership and get a User object instance representing this community member.
+Among the first things you build into a community is the possibility to register a membership and get a User object instance representing this community member.

-This article shows you, the developer, how to typically proceed to create this functionality with the help of the EPiServer Community Framework.
+This article shows you, the developer, how to typically proceed to create this functionality with the help of the StarCommunity Framework.